-Your computer comes with an Intel Pentium II XeonTM microprocessor that has a 64-bit internal data path and integrated L2 cache.
-In addition, the microprocessor incorporates Intel MMXTM technology.
-MMX technology boosts the performance of the microprocessor in processing graphic, video, and audio data, thereby enhancing the performance of multimedia and communications software.
+Your computer comes with an Intel® CeleronTM microprocessor that has a 64-bit internal data path and integrated L2 cache.
+In addition, the microprocessor incorporates Intel MMXTM or MMX2 technology.
+MMX technology enhances the performance of the microprocessor in processing graphic, video, and audio data, thereby enhancing the performance of multimedia and communications software.
+For information about the type and speed of the microprocessor in your computer, view the System Summary screen displayed by the Configuration/Setup Utility program.

-Another key feature of the Pentium II microprocessor is that it features system management mode (SMM), which enables the microprocessor to control power used by peripheral devices and other components.
+The microprocessor includes system management mode (SMM), which enables the microprocessor to control power used by peripheral devices and other components.
 This makes processing more energy efficient and allows the system to run cooler.